netguru/mobile-security-checklist/Handbooks/01-Shared/SE.10-Disable-auto-correction.md

 # Requirement
 ## [Application Security Verification Standard 3.0.1 (Paragraph 9.1)](https://owasp.org/www-pdf-archive/OWASP_Application_Security_Verification_Standard_3.0.1.pdf)
-Disable auto-correction in sensitive inputs
+Disable auto-correction in sensitive inputs.

 ## Risk
 All sensitive information can be cached or added to a dictionary if not secured properly.
 Currently auto-correction is a very common feature used by most of available keyboards across platforms.
 It’s very useful but it can also cause data leaks as they’re often stored in cache which can be accessed without any additional permissions.